EskoSalaka/mtgtools/README.md

 ## Requirements

-- **Python 3.5** - mtgtools is tested on Python 3.5 but will probably also work on later versions
+- **Python 3.7** - mtgtools should work with any Python 3.7+ version with the latest versions of the dependencies.
+It might also work on earlier versions of Python 3.

 - **ZODB** - Can be installed with `pip install zodb`.
 More info at http://www.zodb.org/en/latest/.